MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/sharing-limit-accidental-exposure.md

    ![Screenshot of SharePoint Anyone link settings set to View](media/sharepoint-organization-anyone-link-permissions-view.png)
 3. Click **Save**.

-## Set default link type to company link
+## Set default link type to only work for people in your organization

-If you have Anyone sharing enabled for your organization, the default sharing link is normally set to Anyone.
+If you have *Anyone* sharing enabled for your organization, the default sharing link is normally set to Anyone.
 While this can be convenient if you have users who do a lot of anonymous sharing, it can increase the risk of unintentional anonymous sharing.
 If a user forgets to change the link type while sharing a sensitive document, they might accidentally create a sharing link that doesn't require authentication.

 An easy way to mitigate this risk, while still allowing anonymous sharing for those who need it, is to change the default link setting to a link that only works for people inside your organization.
 Users who want to share anonymously would then have to specifically select that option.